notAnii/facial-recognition-attendance-system/README.md

 * You need to have Python 3.10.0 installed on your computer.
 You can download that specific version of Python from the official website.

+### Setting Up 'models' Folder

+1. Download the two models from the 'models' folder provided in the [Google drive link](https://drive.google.com/drive/folders/1WI4EatTVdM62XLkaHFScegSS7ObV4A5p?usp=share_link).
+2. Place the two downloaded models ('vgg19_model' and 'efficientnetb0_model') in the 'models' folder.

 ## Installation

 * Run the requirements.txt file to install the dependencies.